 Even if a decision is made to close down the IALA DGNSS at some point in time, an adequate period of notice is required to allow users to update to alternative technologies.
 Since this period could be several years, older systems have to be recapitalised to meet requirements in the medium term.

 Recapitalisation offers the opportunity to provide enhanced performance to serve high integrity and high precision applications (IMO A.915 (22)).
-Furthermore, the system could be designed to support emerging and upgraded GNSS.
+Furthermore, the system could be designed to support new constellations and upgraded GNSS.

 Having decided that re-engineering of IALA DGNSS is necessary, the following options are considered: